 |Elective–select one 400-level literature course||5|

-- demonstrate adherence to disciplinary conventions, including grammar, mechanics and appropriate citation style, and production of creative and rhetorically sensitive prose;
+- demonstrate adherence to disciplinary conventions, including grammar, mechanics and appropriate citation style;

-- compose sophisticated arguments that are well organized and supported by research and textual evidence;
+- compose sophisticated arguments that are well organized and supported;

-- demonstrate essential skills of deep reading, analytical writing, and critical thinking;
+- develop essential skills of close reading, effective writing, and critical thinking;

-- demonstrate knowledge of literary texts, cultures and time periods in order to develop cultural awareness and competency.
+- demonstrate a knowledge of a breadth of literary texts, cultures, and time periods.